 For lunch, look no further than family-favorite and Santa Monica staple, Big Dean’s Oceanfront Cafe.
 Here, you can bite into one of its world-famous burgers — or grab a sandwich, salad or hot dog to set you up for your artsy afternoon excursion.

 Wander down 14th Street in the afternoon until you hit Paint:Lab.
 The whole family can play Picasso and perfect their painting skills at this drop-in studio.
 All materials are provided, and you can just stop by or sign up for a class.

-As the sun sets, take the kids to Cayton Children’s Museum, inside Santa Monica Place and open until 7pm, where they can be immersed in a world that they can learn and play.
+As the sun sets, take the kids to Cayton Children’s Museum (which opens fully to the public on August 4, 2021), inside Santa Monica Place and open until 7pm, where they can be immersed in a world that they can learn and play.
 Afterwards step outside the museum and you will find an array of exciting eateries at Santa Monica Place.
 Whether it’s to browse the designer shops or have dinner at an incredible restaurant, older kids and teens will love this stylish spot.
 Finally, a magic show at Magicopolis on 4th Street is the perfect way to spend the evening after a magical day in Santa Monica.

 Day Three of Family Fun

 It’s your last day, and whether you want to take a dip in the incredible outdoor pool, try a yoga class, or enjoy a game of beach volleyball; active families will love spending a morning at the historic Annenberg Community Beach House.
 Packed with activities to keep the little ones busy while you chill out on the beach and take in the great views — it’s the perfect place to enjoy Santa Monica beach life.